-Distributions by Charter's subsidiaries to a parent company (including Charter, Charter Holdco, CCHC, and Charter Holdings) for payment of principal on parent company notes, are restricted under the indentures governing the CIH notes, CCH I notes, CCH I notes, CCO Holdings notes and Charter Operating notes unless there is no default under the applicable indenture and each applicable subsidiary's leverage ratio test is met at the time of such distribution, and, in the case of such distributions by Charter Operating for payment of principal on a portion of the outstanding CCO Holdings notes, other specified tests are met.
-For the quarter ended December 31, 2006, there was no default under any of these indentures, and each such subsidiary met its applicable leverage ratio test is sed on December 31, 2006 financial results.
+Distributions by Charter's subsidiaries to a parent company (including Charter, Charter Holdco, CCHC, Charter Holdings, CIH, CCH I, and CCH II) for payment of principal on parent company notes, are restricted under the indentures governing the CIH notes, CCH I notes, CCH II notes, CCO Holdings notes and Charter Operating notes unless there is no default under the applicable indenture and each applicable subsidiary's leverage ratio test is met at the time of such distribution, and, in the case of such distributions by Charter Operating for payment of principal on a portion of the outstanding CCO Holdings notes, other specified tests are met.
+For the quarter ended December 31, 2006, there was no default under any of these indentures, and each such subsidiary met its applicable leverage ratio tests based on December 31, 2006 financial results.
 Such distributions would be restricted, however, if any such subsidiary fails to meet these tests at the time of the contemplated distribution.
 In the past, certain subsidiaries have from time to time failed to meet their leverage ratio test.
 There can be no assurance that they will satisfy these tests at the time of the contemplated distribution.
-Distributions by Charter Operating for payment of principal on parent company interest are permitted if there is no default under the aforementioned indentures, and in the case of such distributions by Charter Operating for payment of payment of parent company interest are permitted if there is no default under the aforementioned indentures, and in the case of such distributions by Charter Operating for payment of the outstanding CCO Holdings notes, CCH I, CCH II, CCH II, CCH II, CCH Operating for payment of interest on a portion of the outstanding CCO Holdings notes, Charter Operating's leverage ratio and other specified tests are met.
+Distributions by Charter Operating for payment of principal on parent company notes are further restricted by the covenants in the credit facilities.
+Distributions by CH, CCH I, CCH II, CCO Holdings and Charter Operating to a parent company for payment of payment of interest on a portion of the outstanding CCO Holdings notes, Charter Operating's leverage ratio and other specified tests are met.

-The indentures governing the Charter Holdings notes permit Charter Holdings to make distributions to Charter Holdo for payment of interest or principal on Charter's convertible senior notes, only if, after giving effect to the distribution, Charter Holdings can incur additional debt under the leverage ratio of 8.75 to 1.0, there is no default under Charter Holdings' indentures and other specified tests are met.
+The indentures governing the Charter Holdings notes permit Charter Holdings to make distributions to Charter Holdco for payment of interest or principal on Charter's convertible senior notes, only if, after giving effect to the distribution, Charter Holdings can incur additional debt under the leverage ratio of 8.75 to 1.0, there is no default under Charter Holdings' indentures and other specified tests are met.
 For the quarter ended December 31, 2006, there was no default under Charter Holdings' indentures, and the other specified tests were met.
 Such distributions would be restricted, however, if Charter Holdings fails to meet these tests at the time of the contemplated distribution.
 In the past, Charter Holdings has from time to time failed to meet this leverage ratio test.
 There can be no assurance that Charter Holdings will satisfy these tests at the time of the contemplated distribution.
-During periods in which distributions are restricted, the indentures governing the Charter Holdings notes permit Charter Holdings and its subsidiaries to make specified investments (that are not restricted payments) in Charter Holdo or Charter, up to an amount determined by a formula, as long as there is no default under the indentures.
+During periods in which distributions are restricted, the indentures governing the Charter Holdings notes permit Charter Holdings and its subsidiaries to make specified investments (that are not restricted payments) in Charter Holdco or Charter, up to an amount determined by a formula, as long as there is no default under the indentures.

 In addition to the limitation on distributions under the various indentures discussed above, distributions by our subsidiaries may be limited by applicable law.
 See "Risk Factors - Because of our holding company structure, our outstanding notes are structurally subordinated in right of payment to all liabilities of our subsidiaries.
-Restrictions in our subsidiaries' debt instruments and under applicable law limit their ability to provide funds to us or our various debt issuers."
+Restrictions in our subsidiary's debt instruments and under applicable law limit their ability to provide funds to us or our various debt issuers."